itVityas/Bloom/README.md

 + python3 manage.py runserver {ip:port|port}
 + ./manage.py migrate (apply migrations for DB, if you need)
 + ./manage.py loaddata fixture/role.json (if you run at first)
++ ./manage.py loaddata fixture/type_of_work.json (if you run at first)
-+ ./manage.py loaddata fixture/imns.json (if you run at first)
++ ./manage.py loaddata fixture/warehouse.json (if you run at first)
-+ ./manage.py loaddata fixture/user.json (if you run at first)
++ ./manage.py loaddata fixture/warehouse_action.json (if you run at first)
 + ./manage.py runsever {ip:port} (start app)